Amazon starts flexing muscle in new space: air cargo

 A cargo plane emblazoned with “Prime Air” descended from an empty sky at Lehigh Valley International Airport on Tuesday, ninety minutes from the bustle of New York City, loaded with crates of goods during the peak holiday shopping season.

-It's one of 40 jets leased by Amazon.com Inc for a new cargo service to meet delivery demand from the retail giant's customers.
-Exclusive payload data reviewed by Reuters and interviews with airport officials around the country show that Prime Air planes are flying nearly full, but with lightweight loads, taking away valued business from FedEx Corp and United Parcel Service Inc.
+It’s one of 40 jets leased by Amazon.com for a new cargo service to meet delivery demand from the retail giant’s customers.
+Exclusive payload data reviewed by Reuters and interviews with airport officials around the country show that Prime Air planes are flying nearly full, but with lightweight loads, taking away valued business from FedEx and United Parcel Service.

 Bulky boxes with goods once purchased in stores, like toilet paper, are a revenue driver at UPS and FedEx.
 That’s in part because they now are charging customers increasingly by boxes’ volume rather than weight.
 Shipping its own big, light packages is helping Amazon dodge those rising fees.